Same-Sex: Same Entitlements: Chapter 2

 (c) Where can you find records of the public hearings?

-main purpose of the community forums was to listen to and gather people’s
+The main purpose of the community forums was to listen to and gather people’s stories of discrimination.

 The Inquiry has used the information gathered in the community forums to show how same-sex couples experience discrimination and how this impacts on their family.

 (a) When and where did the community forums take place?

 A concerted effort was made to engage with the rural and regional same-sex attracted community.
 People living in rural and regional areas often have different issues or experiences to those people living in metropolitan areas.